BinarSkugga/Skugga/README.md

 > The meta controller is included with all SkuggaHTTPS servers and can be disabled by setting 'server.controller.meta' to false.

-There are multiple thing to cover here.
-Firstly how the server build the url.
-In your configuration, you can set the property 'server.root' to start every url with a prefix.
+The server will build urls using the root in your configuration.
+You can set the property 'server.root' to start every url with a prefix.
 This prefix is followed by the value of the controller annotation.
 So in this case with a root of /api/ the url would be '/api/meta'.

 ==
 ``` java